-X Quarterly Report pursuant to Section 13 or 15(d) of the Section 15 or 15(d) of the Sec ecurities Exchange Act of 1934 Transition Report pursuant to Section 13 or 15(d) of the S For the transition period from to securities Exchange Act of 1934 Commission File Numbe er: 000-54677 CV Sciences (Exact name of registrant as spe ecified in its charter) (State o DELAWARE r other jurisdiction of incorporation or organization) 80-0944870 (I.R.S.
-Employer Identification No.) 2688 South Rainbow Boulevard, Suit (Address number of principal execu (866) 290-215 (Registrant's telephone number, Exchange Ac orts required to be filed by Section 13 or 15(d) of the Securities period that the registrant was required to file such reports), and I No $\Box$ Interactive D ectronically and posted on its corporate Web site, if any, every the 405 of Regulation S-T (§ 232.405 of this chapter) during the fired to submit and post such files).
-Yes ⊠ No □ npany.
-See the definitions of "large accelerated filer," "accelerated ed filer, an accelerated filer, a non-accelerated filer, or a smaller ated filer" and "smaller reporting company" in Rule 12b-2 of the Large accelerated filer □ Non-accelerated filer □ Accelerated filer □ Smaller reporting company ⊠ Indicate by c heck mark whether the registrant is a shell company (as defined d in Rule 12b-2 of the Exchange Act).
-Yes ☐ No 🗵 number of shares outstanding of each of the registrant's class 016, the issuer had 52,038,924 shares of issued and outstand sses of common stock, as of the latest practicable date.
-As of ding common stock, par value \$0.0001.
-DOCUMEN TS INCORPORATED BY REFERENCE.
+X Quarterly Report pursuant to Section 13 or 15(d) of the For the quarterly period ended March 31, 2017 e Securities Exchange Act of 1934 Transition Report pursuant to Section 13 or 15(d) of th For the transition period from to e Securities Exchange Act of 1934 Commission File Nun nber: 000-54677 CV Science (Exact name of registrant as DELAWARE 80-0944870 (State o or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 2688 South Rainbow Boulevard, S (Address number of principal ex (866) 290- (Registrant's telephone numb Exchange Ac reports required to be filed by Section 13 or $15(d)$ of the Securities ter period that the registrant was required to file such reports), and \boxtimes No \square Interactive D electronically and posted on its corporate Web site, if any, every Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the equired to submit and post such files).
+Yes ⊠ No □ company, or check mark whether the registrant is a large accelerated filer, an emerging growth company.
+See the definitions of "large nd "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer □ Non-accelerated filer □ Emerging growth company □ Accelerated filer □ Smaller reporting company ⊠ ng growth company, indicate by check mark if the registrant vor revised financial accounting standards provided pursuan has elected not to use the extended transition period for complying it to Section 13(a) of the Exchange Act. \Box Indicate by c check mark whether the registrant is a shell company (as defi ned in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ number of shares outstanding of each of the registrant's classissuer had 88,951,086 shares of issued and outstanding communications. sses of common stock, as of the latest practicable date.
+As of May mon stock, par value \$0.0001.
+D 0 0111 1111 WAS THE DAY DEPENDENCE AN

+DOCUMENTS INCORPORATED BY REFERENCE.
 None

-CV SCIENCES, INC. FORM 10-Q TABLE OF CONTENTS
+CV SCIENCES, INC. FORM 10-Q FOR THE THREE MONTHS ENDED MARCH 31, 2017 TABLE OF CONTENTS

-PAGE
+PAGI

-PART I - FI NANCIAL INFORMATION
+PART I - FINANCIAL INFORMATION

 Item 1.
-Financial Statements (unaudited) 4
+Financial Statements (unaudited) 1

-Condensed Consolidated Balance Sheets as of June 30, 2016 (unaudited) and December 31, 2015 (audited) 4
+Condensed Consolidated Balance Sheets as of March 31, 2017 (unaudited) and December 31, 2016 (audited) 1

-Condensed Consolidated Statements of Operations (unaudited) for the three and six months ended June 30, 2016 and 2015 5
+Condensed Consolidated Statements of Operations (unaudited) for the three months ended March 31, 2017 and 2016 2

-Condensed Consolidated Statement of Changes in Stockholders' Equity (unaudited) for the six months ended June 30, 2016 6
+Condensed Consolidated Statement of Changes in Stockholders' Equity (unaudited) for the three months ended March 31, 3

+2017

-Condensed Consolidated Statements of Cash Flows (unaudited) for the six months ended June 30, 2016 and 2015 7
+Condensed Consolidated Statements of Cash Flows (unaudited) for the three months ended March 31, 2017 and 2016 4

-Notes to Condensed Consolidated Financial Statements (unaudited) 8
+Notes to Condensed Consolidated Financial Statements (unaudited) 5

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 22
+Management's Discussion and Analysis of Financial Condition and Results of Operations 23

 Item 3.
 Quantitative and Qualitative Disclosure About Market Risk 27

 Item 4.
 Controls and Procedures 27

-PART II - C OTHER INFORMATION
+PART II - OTHER INFORMATION

 Item 1.
 Legal Proceedings 28

 Item 1A.
 Risk Factors 28

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds 28

 Item 3.
 Defaults Upon Senior Securities 28

 Item 4.
 Mine Safety Disclosure 28

 Item 5.
-Other Information 28
+Other Information 29

 Item 6.
-Exhibits 29
+Exhibits 30

-SIGNATURES 30
+SIGNATURES 31